 This exercise allows us to define:

-• Who is the intended user / recipient of the product;
+- Who is the intended user/recipient of the product?

-• What needs to be done with the product that is being worked on;
+- What needs to be done with the product that is being worked on?

-• What is the implementation of key scenarios.
+- What is the implementation of key scenarios?

 The whole is done with the help of whiteboard, sticky notes and the joint work of the entire team.
-The actions performed by the user of our application are divided into the next steps of the project so that we get accurately mapped functional paths in the product, with selected MVP, division into releases and the ability to easily transfer data from the analysis phase to the backlog.
+The actions performed by the user of our application are divided into the next steps of the project so that we get accurately mapped functional paths in the product, with selected MVP, the division into releases and the ability to easily transfer data from the analysis phase to the backlog.
 What is more, the effects of our work can also be used to determine the conversion hopper (by identifying the most important activities on the site), control before extending the scope during work (thanks to easy migration to the backlog) and guarantees clarity in the common understanding of the product throughout the team.

 It is worth noting that project competencies between the development and design teams are purposely reiterated throughout the duration of the project.
-In the phase of analysis and research, the technological insight of developers is undoubtedly a great value, which at the start limits the number of potential problems.
+In the phase of analysis and research, the technical insight of developers is undoubtedly a great value, which at the start limits the number of potential problems.
 Most often, immediately after the analysis phase, the level of project work increases, so that the development team has already started with a specific number of ready and tested design solutions and that thanks to the aforementioned synchronization throughout the implementation, the designers can deliver further modules and components for implementation.
 The intensity of design work usually decreases at the final stage of implementation, where designers can take care of quality control.
 The whole cycle is repeated for each subsequent release of the product.